- Improved health and well being from cardio fitness

 - Rowing Machines: Over time rowing machines, although also providing an excellent workout, cause both knee and back pain in many if not most.
 And, as with stairmasters, they have also largely disappeared from health clubs for this reason.

-- Uphill treadmill walking: this can be ok but tends to cause kneecap pain over time.
+- Uphill treadmill walking: This can be alright but tends to cause kneecap pain over time.
 An elliptical is a much better choice

 - Squats/leg press/leg extensions/lunges/step ups: All tend to cause patellar tendinitis or chondromalacia of the patella.
 This is the most common cause of knee pain.
 Unfortunately many workout programs emphasize these exercises – which are designed to work the quadriceps muscle.
 There is no significant performance upside to them and a sore kneecap will rob you of functional strength and can take months to resolve